mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 For highly availability and disaster recovery -- Multi AZ For performance -- read replicas

+### RDS failover

+Amazon RDS handles failovers automatically so you can resume database operations as quickly as possible without administrative intervention.

+The primary DB instance switches over automatically to the standby replica if any of the following conditions occur:

+- An Availability Zone outage
+- The primary DB instance fails
+- The DB instance's server type is changed
+- The operating system of the DB instance is undergoing software patching
+- A manual failover of the DB instance was initiated using Reboot with failover

 ## Amazon Aurora

 Aurora is not just an enhancement of RDS - it's a new architecture with shared storage, addressable replicas, and parallel queries.